ricky-davis/AstroLauncher/README.md

 # When launched in Administrator Mode, Astro Launcher will attempt to automatically configure the firewall settings
 AdminAutoConfigureFirewall = True

+# How long to keep server logs before removing them.
+This does not control debug logs.
+LogRetentionDays: int = 7

 # Disable the Web Management Server
 DisableWebServer = False